 The symptoms you experience are often dependent on which organ prolapsed.

-Dr. Khan evaluates your condition to determine an appropriate treatment plan.
+Dr. Veronikis evaluates your condition to determine an appropriate treatment plan.
 You may benefit from intervention as simple as physical therapy that helps to strengthen the muscles and tissue around the organs.

 Some women benefit from a pessary to support drooping organs.
 This removable device is placed inside your vagina.